Table of Contents

 Has your tech team ever missed a deadline?
 Seeing the task overdue for days or weeks is one of the worst things.
 It means the tech team failed to organize their time as was required and now has a backlog.
+60% of project managers, as per the stats, claim PM software helps them estimate timelines more precisely, but it’s only a small part of deadline management.
+If it were so simple — pick the right tool and get an impeccable delivery!
+In fact, there are many more areas of control, and they refer to how you organize your workflow.

-Why are deadlines important?
+Why are Deadlines Important?

 Deadlines: